-WI4STAT1 - Mathematical and Empirical Finance (S. 72)
+WI4STAT1 - Mathematical and Empirical Finance (S. 74)

 The course Portfolio and Asset Liability Management [2520357] will not be offered any more from summer term 2015 on.
 The examination will probably be offered latest until summer term 2014.
+Instead of this lecture Statistical Methods in Financial Risk Management [2521353] will be offered in winter term 2014/2015.